Geron Christian: Washington Redskins / Football Team

-The Washington Redskins selected Christian in the third round (74th overall) of the 2018 NFL Draft.
+The Washington Redskins selected Christian in the third round (74th overall) of the 2018 NFL draft.
 Christian was the seventh offensive tackle drafted in 2018.
 Christian signed his four-year rookie contract, worth $3.74 million, on June 24, 2018.
-He played in two games before suffering a torn medial collateral ligament in Week 10 and placed on injured reserve on November 13, 2018.
+He played in two games before suffering a torn medial collateral ligament (MCL) in Week 10 and was placed on injured reserve on November 13, 2018.

 At the start of the 2020 season, Christian was named the starting left tackle replacing Trent Williams, who was traded to the San Francisco 49ers during the offseason, and Donald Penn, whom the team chose not to re-sign.
-He started the first six games before suffering a knee injury in Week 6.
+Christian started the first six games before suffering a knee injury in Week 6.
 He missed the next three games before being placed on injured reserve on November 19, 2020.
 Christian was waived on May 20, 2021.

-Houston Texans
+Houston Texans (first stint)

-Christian was claimed off waivers by the Houston Texans on May 21, 2021.
+On May 21, 2021, Christian was claimed off waivers by the Houston Texans.

 Kansas City Chiefs

 On March 24, 2022, Christian signed a one-year deal with the Kansas City Chiefs.

-Christian was waived by the Chiefs on January 4, 2023, after Mecole Hardman was activated off of injured reserve.
+He was waived on January 4, 2023, after Mecole Hardman was activated off of injured reserve.

 Miami Dolphins

 On January 5, 2023, Christian was claimed off waivers by the Miami Dolphins.

-Christian signed a one-year contract extension with the Dolphins on March 16, 2023.
+Christian signed a one-year contract extension on March 16.
+He was released on August 28.

+Houston Texans (second stint)

+On September 27, 2023, Christian was signed to the Texans practice squad.
+He was released on October 10.

+Cleveland Browns (first stint)

+On October 31, 2023, Christian was signed to the Cleveland Browns practice squad.
+He was signed to the active roster on November 7.

+Tennessee Titans

+On June 12, 2024, Christian signed with the Tennessee Titans.
+He was released on August 27.

+Los Angeles Rams

+On September 11, 2024, Christian signed with the Los Angeles Rams.
+He was released on October 15 and re-signed to the practice squad two days later.

+Cleveland Browns (second stint)

+On November 19, 2024, Christian was signed to the Cleveland Browns' active roster off the Rams practice squad.

+Dallas Cowboys

+On August 2, 2025, Christian signed with the Dallas Cowboys.
+He was released on August 26 as part of final roster cuts and was re-signed to the practice squad the next day.

+Denver Broncos

+On November 11, 2025, the Denver Broncos signed Christian off the Cowboys' practice squad to their 53-man roster.

-Personal
+Personal life

-Christian is younger brother of tight end Gerald Christian, who was the Mr. Irrelevant of the 2015 NFL Draft.
+Christian is younger brother of tight end Gerald Christian, who was the Mr. Irrelevant of the 2015 NFL draft.